ckuelker/quick-guide-en-us/Dev/VCS/Git/github-manageing-forks.md

 The history question (1) can be divided into:

 1. Nothing (no changes, just a fork)
-2. Changes (changes in the work tree: nothing added or committed)
+2. Changes (changes in the work tree: nothing is added or committed)
 3. Add changes
 4. Add changes and committed
 5. Add changes and committed and created a pull request